 Today, the consumer is savvier than ever and pays attention to both the quality of jewellery and garments and the complete supply chain, production processes, and product afterlife.
 Consumers are constantly moving towards and preferring handcrafted and long-lasting jewellery and apparel.
 Consumers are more aware that hand tags using the term ‘sustainable’ do not necessarily imply that the brand, retailer, or company is using a clean process to make the piece of jewellery of garment.
 We have to understand that a supply chain is its own ecosystem that needs sustenance and support for people to witness true environmental effects.
 We have to design, develop, and create into that clear premise.

 Sustainable fashion considers the lifecycle of a piece, jewellery, or clothing apparel, from where and how it is created to when it ends up in our landfills.
 Consumers need to consider how their purchasing decisions impact the environment, the lifecycle of their jewellery, and how to invest in apparel and jewellery that last longer.

 Fast fashion is mostly about new trends that appeal to a variety of customers.
 But, developing a personal style is important.
 As Ralph Lauren stated, ‘style is very personal.
 It has nothing to do with fashion.
 Fashion is over quickly.
 Style is forever.’

-Thus, sustainability in the fashion industry is applauded for timeless, classic, and high-quality pieces.
+Thus, sustainability in the fashion industry is applauded for timeless, classic, and high-quality re-usable fashion pieces.
 The current diverse range of choices gives consumers and wearers more opportunity to express themselves, be creative, and craft a unique personal style.
 Countless sustainable fashion wearers attest to enjoying jewellery and clothes that truly mirror their personalities and styles.
 Sustainable fashion is the ultimate way to create new collections and wardrobes of quality, great, and distinct jewellery and clothes that reflect you!